doubleedesign/doublee-wordpress-starterkit/README.md

 ### Automated setup script
 For new projects, run the setup script and follow the prompts to do a find-and-replace across the client theme and client plugin boilerplates and rename the relevant files and folders with the client/project name.

+::warn:: This script has not yet been set up for the classic theme and has not been tested with the block theme since some major updates. `// TODO`

 **Note:** The file paths are set up for Local by Flywheel.
 Update them accordingly if you have a different setup.

 ```